adilmahmoodcs/oommaa/README.md

 ## Deploy

-Note: you must have a valid ssh key for the server's `deployer` user.
+NOTE: you must have a ssh key, valid for server's `deployer` user and for Github repo access.
+You probably also need to run `ssh-add` to load the key.

     cap <stage> deploy